 - Different types of citrus have varying degrees of cold hardiness.
 The following citrus species are listed in order of increasing foliage hardiness from most tender to most hardy: citron, lime, lemon, grapefruit and pummelo, sweet orange, sour orange, mandarin, and kumquat.
 Tangelo and tangor hybrids rank about equal to sweet orange in hardiness.
-‘Meyer’ lemon, ‘Rangpur’ lime, calamondin, Satsuma mandarin, kumquat hybrids rank between mandarin and kumquat.
+‘Meyer’ lemon, ‘Rangpur’ lime, calamondin, Satsuma mandarin, and kumquat hybrids rank between mandarin and kumquat.

 - The fruit of all citrus is usually less hardy than the foliage.
 Nearly all citrus fruit is damaged between 26° and 28°F; grapefruit has more cold resistance; mandarin is more frost resistant.
-The foliage of the kumquat will tolerate temperature as low as 18° Foliage of citron and Mexican lime are usually damaged by 32°F.
+The foliage of the kumquat will tolerate temperatures as low as 18° Foliage of citron and Mexican lime are usually damaged by 32°F.

 - Lemons are an acid fruit and don’t need to sweeten up; they are suited for cool regions.

 - Grapefruits have a high heat requirement.
-Grapefruits need long hot summer to get sweet and develop color in red or pink-fleshed fruit.
+Grapefruits need a long hot summer to get sweet and develop color in red or pink-fleshed fruit.

 - Choose citrus that will thrive where you live.
 Contact the nearby Cooperative Extension Service for recommendations on citrus that will grow in your area.

-- Check cold hardiness of the variety you want to grow to be sure it will grow in your garden.
+- Check the cold hardiness of the variety you want to grow to be sure it will grow in your garden.
 Plant the hardiest citrus.
 The rootstock on which a variety is grafted can influence its hardiness; for example, the trifoliate orange rootstock can increase hardiness.

 - Choose early ripening varieties that can be harvested before damaging frost.

-- Select virus disease-free citrus trees.
+- Select virus-disease-free citrus trees.

 - Choose a tree that is at least one year past grafting and budding.
-Look for the main trunk to be 1 inch above the bud-union and the trunk to be ¾ to 1 ¼ inch in diameter depending on maturity.
+Look for the main trunk to be 1 inch above the bud union and the trunk to be ¾ to 1 ¼ inch in diameter depending on maturity.

-- Plant citrus in the warmest part of your garden; make the most of microclimate in the garden.
+- Plant citrus in the warmest part of your garden; make the most of the microclimate in the garden.
 Plant citrus near a south-facing wall that will absorb solar heat during the day and radiate heat on cold nights.